 Injections for Foundation Crack Repair

-Although alarming, many cracks in your home’s walls or foundation can be fixed.
+Although alarming, many cracks in your home’s walls or foundation can be fixed with a simple solution.
+The solutions we are referring to are injections that are relatively easy fixes and won’t disturb your homes daily routine.
 Injections come in the form of polyurethane and epoxy resin.
 Let’s look at these solutions and learn when each should be applied.

 Structural epoxy resin is used for repairs to the structure of your foundation.
 It is not designed with flexibility, so it should only be used in conjunction with pier stabilization.